sauravag/PyProductive/README.md

 PyProductive
 ============

 Uses OpenCV to detect if you are at your computer, if not, sends a text message/email to remind you.
 Setup a cronjob to call productivityReminder.py.
-Before using, add your email username/password and phone number for text alerts.
+Before using, add your email username/password and phone number for text alerts to textReminder.py.

 LICENSE